ICC4103-202010-WebTech/course-project-rarance-pnaretto/ProyectoWebTech/README.md

 `View title, description, location, and creation date.`Status: works perfectly

-`View images.`Status: works perfectly
+`View images.`Status: works perfectly, you can upload lolein gifs and they look awesome

-`View file attachments. / View videos.`Status: you can upload files in the messages but it cannto be shown
+`View file attachments. / View videos.`Status: partially achieved: you can upload files and videos in the messages but it cannot be shown

 `Start event date vote.` Status: works perfectly